snigdha920/mikro-orm-1-1-relation/README.md

 ```

-Copy the ID and query the author:
+Copy the author ID and query the author:

 ```graphql
 {